The Savage Club was founded in 1857 and remains one of the leading bohemian gentleman’s clubs in London.

 Many of the original Members were drawn from the ranks of bohemian journalists and writers for The Illustrated London News who considered themselves unlikely to be accepted into the older, arts-related Garrick Club, but, within two decades, the Savage Club itself had become “almost respectable”.
 The early requirement – “a working man in literature or art, and a good fellow” – was soon broadened to include musicians, with actors, scientists and members of the legal profession joining in later years.

 After a year the Club moved from its original home at the Crown Tavern to the Nell Gwynne Tavern.
-In 1863 it moved to Gordon’s Hotel in Covent Garden, then to 6-7 Adelphi Terrace, later to 9 Fitzmaurice Place off Berkeley Square, and, from 1936 to the end of 1963, Carlton House Terrace in St James’s (previously the home of the Conservative statesman Lord Curzon).
-Since 1990, the Club has been based in the National Liberal Club.
+In 1863 it moved to Gordon’s Hotel in Covent Garden, then to 6-7 Adelphi Terrace, later to 9 Fitzmaurice Place off Berkeley Square.
+From 1936 to the end of 1963, the Club was based in Carlton House Terrace in St James’s (previously the home of the Conservative statesman Lord Curzon), and then from 1990 to 2021 in the National Liberal Club.

 The Savage Clubroom and bar is open from noon and does not close until late.
 Ladies are always welcome as guests of Members.
 Alcohol, sandwiches, coffee, cigars, and Club writing paper are all available.
 The Clubroom may also be hired for private functions by both Members and non-Members.